 H. Cumming, Halifax, NS

-Parent of three AMS students (Toddler and Casa)
+Parent of three AMS students

 “My daughter came to Atlantic Montessori School when it opened in January 2013, with no prior Montessori experience, having previously been in a traditional daycare environment.
 I had heard many amazing things about Montessori methods but never seen them in action, however I was instantly sold after speaking to Andrea and seeing the classroom set-up (they were not open yet at this point).